YK7188/YK_Lab/06-Microsoft 365 Apps – Post-Deployment Management/README.md

 ## Objective

-This lab demonstrates how to manage user experience, privacy settings, and update behavior of Microsoft 365 Apps for enterprise after deployment using the Microsoft 365 Apps admin center and Intune.
+This lab demonstrates how to centrally manage user experience, privacy controls, and update behavior for Microsoft 365 Apps after deployment using Cloud Policy and Intune.

----

-## Background

-In enterprise environments:

-- Deployment is typically handled via Microsoft Intune or ODT
-- Post-deployment configuration is handled via Cloud Policy and Device Configuration.

 ---